 Once the username and password are posted, the user is immediately re-directed to another Phishing page asking for his telephone number and recovery email address.

 After entering either his phone or recovery email, the user is redirected to a flashy popup asking him to wait while his documents are being prepared.

 This flashy popup lasts only a few seconds while the user’s phone and recovery email are posted to another php page named ‘verification.php’

 Finally, at the end of ‘verification.php’ the user is redirected to a realtor.com page displaying home listings in Miami Florida.

 These types of Phishing attacks exploit a key characteristic of the human brain that naturally gives a higher weight to visuals and the familiar language on a web page than to the page’s identification and origin (URLs, Certificate information etc).

 Visual and text queues allow humans instantly understand the purpose of a particular web page – especially if they have seen it before, but this natural human characteristic plays to an attacker’s advantage when the attacker creates a phishing web page that is visually similar to a familiar page.
 The brain’s long term positive memory kicks in and humans (naturally) assume that the attacker’s page is authentic.
 They are easily duped into giving away their confidential information.

-In addition to deploying advanced Phishing detection, such as the SlashNext Active Cyber Defense System, it’s important to educate users and hold regular refresher courses to overcome the brain’s natural tendencies and keep this kind of attack profile in the forefront of their thoughts.
+In addition to deploying advanced Phishing detection, such as the SlashNext Internet Access Protection System™, it’s important to educate users and hold regular refresher courses to overcome the brain’s natural tendencies and keep this kind of attack profile in the forefront of their thoughts.